 The design of this study led us to believe that participants would change not only their mindsets but also their esports-specific situational appraisals and affective evaluations.
 Although participants went through the SMI version adapted to the gaming context and were asked to apply the knowledge and techniques learned to their daily gameplay, the SMI did not influence preregistered and hypothesized challenge/threat affective responses.
-Thus, our performance-specific test of the practical utility of SMI failed to have demonstrable downstream affective and performance consequences in this context.
+Thus, our performance-specific test of the practical utility of the SMI failed to have demonstrable downstream affective and performance consequences in this context.

-One explanation for the observed pattern of data is that the esports competition context used in this study was not stressful, limiting the potential of SMI to exert effects on performance or in vivo stress responses.
+One explanation for the observed pattern of data is that the esports competition context used in this study was not stressful, limiting the potential of the SMI to exert effects on performance or in vivo stress responses.
 Supporting this interpretation, participants did not display threat-type physiological responses before the matches, as is typically observed in other evaluative- and competition-based paradigms studying the effects of stress optimization manipulations (e.g., Hangen et al., 2019; Jamieson et al., 2022; Oveis et al., 2020; Yeager et al., 2022).
 That is, participants reported less experienced negative stress than any of the positive emotions before matches, indicating that esports competition with cash prizes was a positive and exciting event and, hence, not an ideal target for intervention.
 This indicates that our assumption that organizing an esports competition in a lab with cash prizes is enough to induce threat-type stress responses in players was wrong and misguided in its current iteration.
-This might present the situation where SMI participants learned and practiced how to optimize the stress responses but were not able to implement it during the study.
+This might present the situation where the SMI participants learned and practiced how to optimize the stress responses but were not able to implement it during the study.